NFL team captains: The "C" patch

 Other teams who do not use the patch designate captains weekly.
-John Harbaugh has followed this practice since becoming head coach of the Baltimore Ravens.
-In the case of the Green Bay Packers, the team named weekly captains during the regular season, but would switch to assigning captains (who wore patches) whenever they qualified for the playoffs.The Kansas City Chiefs followed the same practice in the 2019 regular season and postseason, naming six captains in advance of their divisional round game versus Houston.
-With the hiring of head coach Matt LaFleur in 2019, the Packers began assigning three weekly captains alongside three permanent captains.
+John Harbaugh has followed this practice in the regular season since becoming head coach of the Baltimore Ravens, however, he surprisingly switched to using playoff captains in 2024, and the Ravens donned patches for the first time in franchise history.
+This is the same practice as the Green Bay Packers have often followed: the team named weekly captains during the regular season, but would switch to assigning captains (who wore patches) for the entire postseason whenever they qualified.
+Mike McCarthy kept this up when he became coach of the Dallas Cowboys in 2020.
+With the hiring of head coach Matt LaFleur in 2019, the Packers began assigning three weekly captains alongside three permanent captains, but in 2023 they reverted back to weekly captains for the regular season and individual playoff games, with no patches.
+The Kansas City Chiefs also only name captains for their playoff runs.

 By and large, teams do not adorn the jerseys of weekly captains with patches.
 However, in 2019 the Carolina Panthers voted Gerald McCoy as a captain for their Week 2 matchup with the Tampa Bay Buccaneers and affixed a patch to his jersey.
 He continued wearing the patch as the season continued in light of an injury to Kawann Short.
 Similarly, London native Efe Obada was voted a team captain for the Panthers' game there in 2019.

 In 2019, the NFL changed captains' patches slightly, removing the white outline at the patch's edge.
 Also, instead of stars "filled-in" with gold coloring to indicate years as a captain alongside "unfilled-in" white stars (i.e. a player who was in his second year as a captain would have 2 gold stars and 2 white stars on his patch), the patch now simply has gold stars indicating years served.